dmayo/git-github-and-learn-codeU/README.md

 ## What is GitHub and Why Should You Care

 GitHub is how people build software.
-With a community of more than 11 million people, developers discover, use, and contribute to over 27 million projects using a powerful collaborative development workflow.
+With a community of more than 11 million, you can discover, use, and contribute to over 27 million projects with a powerful and social workflow.

 ![GitHub](https://dl.dropboxusercontent.com/s/y2zk87zccskibyq/2015-09-30%20at%2010.50%20PM.png)